kenechiomeke/kenechiomeke.github.io/index.md

 ## Senior Data Scientist | AI Researcher | Climate Tech Expert

 ### Professional Summary
 Senior Data Scientist at the Office for National Statistics, leading development of a UN-hosted platform for climate-health statistics.
-Co-founder of Glen.AI, developing AI solutions for businesses.
-Research focuses on artificial intelligence applications in sustainability and climate technology.
+This £5m Wellcome Trust-funded project facilitates sharing official statistics on climate and health.
+My contributions include developing open-source tools, creating reproducible analytical pipelines (RAP), and collaborating with international partners to implement best practices in data science.
+With my team is committed to advancing climate science for global benefit and we are currently developing open-source packages to measure climate-health interactions.
+Co-founder of Glen.AI, developing open-source everyday AI solutions to democratise access to the powerful opportunities offered by emerging technologies.
+My research focuses on artificial intelligence applications in sustainability, the environment and climate.

 ### Current Work
 - **Technical Lead** - UN Global Platform for Climate-Health Statistics (ONS)